 Harajuku: Takeshita Dori

-Head down Takeshita Dori to explore some of the shops lining the streets.
+As you walk down Takeshita Dori, explore some of the shops lining the streets.
 There’s a huge Daiso here which is a ¥100 shop so you can pick up some treats for the kids.

 Kids will love looking at the bright clothes and thrift shops here, and make sure they look up too, as there’s weird and wonderful creatures on the top of some of the buildings.